US sanctions on Myanmar gems target key junta funding source

 “It is imperative that other countries follow suit in sanctioning the key businesses enabling the Myanmar military’s criminal conduct,” said the group’s spokesperson, Yadanar Maung.

-The sanctions announced Thursday freeze any assets the Myanma Gems Enterprise holds in the U.S. or in U.S. jurisdictions and bar American citizens from doing business with it.
+The sanctions announced Thursday freeze any assets held by the Myanma Gems Enterprise in the U.S. or in U.S. jurisdictions and bar American citizens from doing business with it.

 The company oversees all gemstone activities in Myanmar, also known as Burma, the Treasury Department said in announcing the latest sanctions against the military leaders who seized power in a Feb.
 1 coup.

-That includes control of permits for mines, collecting royalties, and oversees marketing and sales.
+That includes control of permits for mines, collecting royalties and overseas marketing and sales.

-The gems trade is important enough that coup leader Senior Gen. Min Aung Hlaing and Myanmar’s central bank governor were among the dignitaries who visited the opening of an annual gems, pearls and jade emporium earlier this month in the capital, Naypyitaw.
+The gems trade is important enough that coup leader Senior Gen. Min Aung Hlaing and Myanmar’s central bank governor were among the dignitaries who visited the opening of a gems, pearls and jade emporium earlier this month in the capital, Naypyitaw.

-State media reports showed a uniformed Min Aung Hlaing and other military leaders striding through a hall of the emporium.

 The U.S. and other governments have been ramping up sanctions in response to the coup and a deadly crackdown on mass pro-democracy protests.
+At least 598 protesters and bystanders have been killed by security forces since the coup and violence has spread from major cities to provincial towns.

-Earlier, the administration of President Joe Biden sanctioned Myanmar Ruby Enterprise, Myanmar Imperial Jade Co., and Cancri (Gems and Jewellery) Co. — other military-controlled traders of gems and other precious stones.
+Earlier, the administration of U.S. President Joe Biden sanctioned Myanmar Ruby Enterprise, Myanmar Imperial Jade Co., and Cancri (Gems and Jewellery) Co. — other military-controlled traders of gems and other precious stones.
+U.S. sanctions have also targeted two major military-controlled conglomerates that also have stakes in mining and gems businesses.

 The Treasury announcement noted that the sanctions were not intended to penalize Myanmar citizens, in particular artisanal miners who depend on gem sales to survive.

-The state-controlled newspaper Global New Light of Myanmar reported that 405 out of 450 lots of jade had been sold by April 7 for 3.5 billion kyats ($2.4 million).
+The state-controlled newspaper Global New Light of Myanmar reported that 405 out of 450 lots of jade had been sold by April 7 at the gems emporium for 3.5 billion kyats ($2.4 million).

-Separately, it said 317 lots of pearls worth 1.43 billion kyats ($1 million) were sold during the first three days of the gems emporium that runs from April 1-10.
+Separately, it said 317 lots of pearls worth 1.43 billion kyats ($1 million) were sold during the first three days of the emporium, which runs from April 1 to 10.

 Official statistics on the gems trade in Myanmar, one of the top sources of jade and rubies, are scarce but previous emporiums netted hundreds of millions of dollars in sales.
 The sales are usually held three times a year.

-The U.S. banned imports of jade and other precious stones from 2008-2016, following a previous crackdown on pro-democracy protests.
+The U.S. banned imports of jade and other precious stones from 2008 to 2016 following a previous crackdown on pro-democracy protests.
 The sanctions were relaxed after military leaders began a transition to a quasi-civilian, popularly elected government in 2011.

+Some retailers, such as Tiffany & Co. of the U.S., have shied away from sourcing gems in Myanmar.
+But many others have not.

 Thailand and China, both countries that have not imposed sanctions on Myanmar’s junta, are the main markets for its rubies and jade.
 But gems often pass through many hands before reaching markets in Europe and the U.S., making tracing their provenance difficult, according to a report by the Natural Resource Governance Institute, an independent research and advocacy institute that monitors resource-rich countries like Myanmar.